5 things you may not know about MapShapes

 In our last post I discussed 1D Visio shapes and their powerful connection features that ease the task of creating drawings of objects assembled into systems.
 In this article I’ll describe a variation of 2D Visio shapes that are drawn to look like 3D views.

 Visio includes in the box several stencils with objects drawn in an isometric style.
 Wikipedia has an excellent overview of the isometric projection technique if you are interested.
-The appeal of isometric is that it’s much easier to draw than perspective since distance …Continue reading
+The appeal …Continue reading

 Creating Well Connected Assemblies with 1D Visio Shapes